Don’t get whiskered away by a furry face before tallying the costs of pet ownership.

 6. Pet food

 The days of picking up a box of Little Friskies at a convenience store have disappeared like cat fur in the wind.
 Today, pet owners can peruse pet store aisles filled with cat and dog food ranging from basic sustenance to no-grain, organic or raw foods that cost more than you spend on weekly groceries.
+Pet food and treats can cost anywhere from $250 to $700 annually.

 Find out: 4 Ways to Save Money on Pet Food